University of St. Thomas School of Law

-The University of St. Thomas School of Law is one of the professional graduate schools of University of St. Thomas in Minnesota, United States.
+The University of St. Thomas School of Law is the law school of University of St. Thomas in Minneapolis, Minnesota.
 It is one of three law schools in Minneapolis–Saint Paul.
-It currently enrolls 434 students.
+It currently enrolls 476 students.
 St. Thomas Law is accredited by the American Bar Association.
 It is also a member of The Association of American Law Schools.
-The University of St. Thomas School of Law is the second highest ranked law school in Minnesota amongst the state's three law schools.
 Founded in 1999, the School of Law graduated its first class in 2004.

 History

 St. Thomas Law was founded in 1923, but closed in 1933 in the wake of the Great Depression.
 The law school re-opened in 1999 with a class of 120 students in the fall of 2001.
 David T. Link, then dean of Notre Dame Law School, was named founding dean of St. Thomas School of Law in July 2001.
 St. Thomas Law was accredited by the American Bar Association in 2006 and became a member of the American Association of Law Schools in 2012.